chnyda/taikungoclient/client/docs/UserGroupDetailsListDto.md

 HasProjectGroups returns a boolean if a field has been set.

-### SetProjectGroupsNil

-`func (o *UserGroupDetailsListDto) SetProjectGroupsNil(b bool)`

- SetProjectGroupsNil sets the value for ProjectGroups to be an explicit nil

-### UnsetProjectGroups
-`func (o *UserGroupDetailsListDto) UnsetProjectGroups()`

-UnsetProjectGroups ensures that no value is present for ProjectGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)